Vladimir Rusanov: Early life

 Rusanov was born in a merchant's family in Oryol, Russia.
 His early life was marred by hardship when his father went bankrupt before dying while Rusanov was still a child.
 Rusanov's widowed mother struggled to bring up the family but managed to send her son to the Oryol Gymnasium (Grammar School).
 Rusanov however began to be involved with Marxist revolutionaries.
-He was arrested by the police who while they could not prove anything informed the gymnasium leading to his expulsion.
-Rusanov therefore joined a theological seminary.
+He was arrested by the police.
+The police could not prove anything, yet still informed the gymnasium school leading to his expulsion.
+Rusanov afterwards joined a theological seminary.

 Rusanov entered the natural sciences faculty at Kiev University in 1897.
-At Kiev he was involved in Marxist activities and was again expelled and briefly imprisoned.
-While in jail he was inspired by books about Fridtjof Nansen's Arctic voyages and resolved to become a polar explorer.
+In Kiev, he was involved in Marxist activities and was again expelled and briefly imprisoned.
+While in jail, he was inspired by books about Fridtjof Nansen's Arctic voyages and resolved to become a polar explorer.
 Rusanov was released in 1899 but subject to police over watch.

 Sent into internal exile in Siberia, Rusanov became a statistician for the local council in Ust Syslosk (renamed Syktyvkar in 1930), where he conducted scientific observations in addition to his duties.
 At the end of his term he was not allowed to reside in any major Russian city, depriving him of a chance to further his education, he therefore went to study in Paris at the Sorbonne.
 Russanov specialised in geology and wrote his thesis on the geology of Novaya Zemlya.
 He was allowed to return to Russia in 1907.

 Arctic Exploration

 In 1909–1911 V. A. Rusanov carried out explorations in Novaya Zemlya.
 He was helped by Tyko Vylka, his guide, who later became the Chairman of the Novaya Zemlya Soviet (local Council).

 In 1912 Rusanov had been appointed to command a government expedition to Svalbard to investigate the coal potential.
 He sailed from Aleksandrovsk-na-Murmane (now Polyarnyy, near Murmansk) on 26 June on ship Gerkules under Captain Alexander Kuchin, Roald Amundsen's South Pole navigator.
 The personnel consisted of thirteen men and one woman, Rusanov's French fiancée Julie Jean.
 Apart from Rusanov there was another geologist and a zoologist.

-At the end of a very successful summer's field work, three members of the expedition (the geologist, the zoologist and the ship's bosun) returned to Russia via Grønfjorden in Norway.
-The remaining ten, however, without consultation with the authorities in St. Petersburg, set off with Rusanov in an incredibly rash attempt at reaching the Pacific Ocean via the Northern Sea Route.
-Their ship Gerkules was too small for the kind of expedition Rusanov had in mind.
+At the end of a successful summer's field work, three members of the expedition (the geologist, the zoologist, and the ship's bosun) returned to Russia via Grønfjorden in Norway.
+The remaining ten, however, without consultation with the authorities in St. Petersburg, set off with Rusanov in an rash attempt at reaching the Pacific Ocean via the Northern Sea Route.
+Their ship Gerkules however was too small for the kind of expedition Rusanov had in mind.